mturja-vf-ic-bd/HCPTaskfMRI/README.md

 * RELATION

 #### Train Test Split
-The dataset is split into 60% training and 40% test data.
-The training data is further split into 80% training and 20% validation dataset.
+The dataset is partitioned into two subsets: 60% for training and 40% for testing.
+Within the training subset, an 80-20 split is applied, resulting in 80% designated for training data and 20% for validation data.

 ### Model
 #### CNN model
-This is a 1d-CNN model with 6 layers of 1-d CNN kernel interleaved by max pooling layer after every 2 CNN layer.
-Finally it has 2 layer of MLP at the end for classification.
+The model architecture consists of a 1D Convolutional Neural Network (1D-CNN) comprising six layers of 1D CNN kernels.
+These CNN layers are alternated with Dropout, max-pooling layers and ReLU, with a max-pooling layer inserted after every two consecutive CNN layers.
+Finally, the model concludes with two layers of Multi-Layer Perceptron (MLP) for classification purposes.
 #### Result
 ```
          class  precision   recall   f1-score   support